 The following table describes the required steps.

-|Step 1: Add a website||In the Anti-DDoS Pro console, add your website to associate its domain with an Anti-DDoS Pro instance, and configure traffic forwarding.|
+|Step 1: Add forwarding rules||In the Anti-DDoS Pro or Anti-DDoS Premium console, add a website service that you want to protect by using a domain name, associate the service with an Anti-DDoS Pro or Anti-DDoS Premium instance, and configure the traffic forwarding rules.|

-|Step 4: Configure HTTP flood protection policies||After you set up an Anti-DDoS Pro instance to protect your service, you can configure
+|Step 4: View the protection data of your website services||After you set up an Anti-DDoS Pro or Anti-DDoS Premium instance to protect your website